deepmedic/deepmedic/documentation/README.md

 ### News

+July 2020 (v0.8.4):
+* Input files (images, channels, ground truth, roi masks) can be defined in a csv dataframe.
+* Refactored front end modules for easier readability.

 29 May 2020 (v0.8.3):
 * Reverted back to old algorithm (pre-v0.8.2) for getting down-sampled context, to preserve exact behaviour.
 * Models trained with v0.8.3 should now be fully compatible with versions v0.8.1 and before.